 Mujeres Latinas En Acción

 The Clinic and UnidosUS have also set the groundwork for a sustainable ecosystem pipeline through the Network.
-Frontline staff in the ecosystem cohort have been equipped to successfully navigate and utilize Change Machine to provide customers with more difficult financial concerns immediate access to an experienced, bilingual financial coach for phone-based services: Customers are referred first to the Unidos Counseling Connection call center, where staff have been trained to conduct intake and record baseline financial security data of customers, then connect these customers to Affiliate organizations with robust financial coaching programs.
+Frontline staff in the ecosystem cohort have been equipped to successfully navigate and utilize Change Machine, a community of field leaders, social service practitioners, and financial coaches across the nation that collectively build financial security for their communities, to provide customers with more difficult financial concerns immediate access to an experienced, bilingual financial coach for phone-based services: Customers are referred first to the Unidos Counseling Connection call center, where staff have been trained to conduct intake and record baseline financial security data of customers, then connect these customers to Affiliate organizations with robust financial coaching programs.
 Participating Affiliates providing coaching, in addition to the Clinic, include:

 Congreso de Latinos Unidos (Philadelphia, PA)